 - Passport verification is required in India; the only valid ID accepted is a passport.

-- Palm vein scan or a digital photograph are recorded.
+- A palm vein scan or a digital photograph is recorded.

 - Signature is collected to confirm identity.